17dev/structpdf/README.md

 Earnings tend to come in batches, usually at the end of each quarter.
 We process around 20K documents per year, creating a concentrated rush to get through 5K documents as quickly as possible each quarter.
 Accuracy needs to be 90% or higher to be useful for financial analysis and decision-making.

-**Solution:** StruxPDF provides automated, high-accuracy extraction of financial data from earnings PDFs with:
+**Solution:** structPDF provides automated, high-accuracy extraction of financial data from earnings PDFs with:

 - 92-95% accuracy (post-optimization) meeting the 90%+ requirement
 - Batch processing optimised for 5K docs/quarter workloads